Warwick-Maths-Society/Warwick-Maths-Society.github.io/_posts/2024-11-29-Warwick-Imperial Mathematics Conference.md

 ---

 The **Warwick-Imperial Mathematics Conference** (WIMP) took place last Saturday (23rd), featuring a variety of talks from students from both Warwick and Imperial, and an opening talk by Professor Keith Ball.
+Thank you to all the attendees and presenters, it was lovely having you at the event.

+Below are the talks and photos from the day.

 ## Itinerary and Recordings